jonteal/SwoleMates/README.md

 ## User Story
 ```
 AS A swole mate,
-I WANT a site where I can track both my own and my mate's exercises, weight, calories
+I WANT a site where I can track both mine and my mate's exercises, weight, calories, and goals
-SO THAT I can find my one true swole mate and expand my fitness journey
+SO THAT I can find my one true swole mate and continue to grow my fitness journey
 ```

 <a name="acceptancesection"></a>